shadyoak/grpc-counter/README.md

 ## Extra Credit

-Run multiple instances of the demo client simultaneously.
+Run multiple instances of the demo simultaneously.
+What happens?